 1990 – 1991

-Recent engagements for STEPHEN GUGGENHEIM during the 2014-15 season include the role of Emperor Maximilian in the premiere of Paul Davies’ Carlota at the Mexican Heritage Plaza in San Jose on February 15.
+Recent engagements for STEPHEN GUGGENHEIM during the 2014-15 season included the role of Emperor Maximilian in the premiere of Paul Davies’ Carlota at the Mexican Heritage Plaza in San Jose on February 15.
 Mr. Guggenheim was also recently featured in a performance with the San Jose Chamber Orchestra at the San Jose Retro Dome in September 2011.
 Other recent engagements included his performance at the SJSU Artist Showcase Concert in honor of retiring professor Dr. Charlene Archibeque in spring 2005.
 Also that season, he appeared at Tulsa Opera’s 50th Anniversary Gala Concert, where he sang with Marilyn Horne and Pablo Elvira.

 During the 1999 – 2000 season, Mr. Guggenheim appeared in La Juive at the San Francisco Jewish Music Festival.
 Other recent engagements included Beethoven’s Ninth Symphony with Richmond Symphony, Canio (Pagliacci) in Anchorage, the Duke of Mantua (Rigoletto) in Malta, West Side Story with Charleston Symphony and Verdi’s Requiem with Tulsa Philharmonic.
 In the summer of 1998, he performed Rodolfo (La bohéme) with Festival Opera (Walnut Creek).